mpc-qt/mpc-qt/README.md

 features that are not present in mpc-hc and these functionalities may be exposed as the developer sees fit.

+### Improvements over mpc-hc

+**Multiple playlists:**  When you're watching shows on your backlog, load every show into seperate playlists and still keep track of the last played file *for each playlist*.
+Finally you can eliminate the need to keep track of your progress in a spreadsheet, all while never leaving the comfort of your favorite media player.

+**More to come:** Comprehensive video-output filter support; Encoding support.
+Suggestions welcome.

 ## Prequisities

 You need the Qt5 sdk installed and an edition of libmpv.
 On ubuntu you can install them with